Your Cart

 By Jeremie Plane

-Sharpening, on the other hand, refers to the process of removing metal from the edge of a knife to create a new, sharp edge.
-Sharpening is typically done when a knife becomes dull and no longer cuts well.
-A sharpening stone (also known as whetstone or waterstone) is a common tool used for sharpening knives.
-Sharpening is comparatively a more time-consuming process than honing and it's recommended to be done once in 3-6 months depending on your usage.
+Sharpening involves removing metal from the edge of a knife blade, to create a new sharper edge.
+It is usually done when a knife becomes dull and no longer cuts properly.
+A whetstone (also known as a water stone or sharpening stone) is a tool commonly used to sharpen knives.
+Sharpening is a comparatively more time-consuming process than honing, and is recommended every 3 to 6 months for amateurs, depending on use.

 Camera is focusing on the pointed tip of the KOTAI's honing steel resting on the cutting board.

-Select a honing steel that is appropriate for your knife.
-A honing steel should be slightly harder than your knife's blade.
+You must first select a honing steel that is appropriate for your knife ; it should be slightly harder than your knife's blade.

 The model is holding the honing steel at a 15 degree angle to the knife for sharpening.